sharklovin/Nnamso-mkpong-cybersecurity-labs-portfolio/cysa/Lab02-GPO-Password-Policy.md

 ---

-## Artifacts (screenshots)
-- `cysa/screenshot_03_gpo_list.png` — GPMC showing Password Policy GPO
-- `cysa/screenshot_03_password_policy_settings.png` — Password Policy dialog with configured values
-- `cysa/screenshot_03_rsop.png` — rsop.msc output verifying applied settings

----

 ## Key takeaways
-- GPOs enforce consistent security settings across the domain; always verify on a client host to confirm user experience.
+- GPOs enforce consistent security settings across the domain and always verify on a client host to confirm user experience.

 ---